Joko Widodo: Law and human rights

 A premium price hike of public health care BPJS Kesehatan through Executive Order (Perpres) 64/2020 was criticised as a flagrant breach of permanent Supreme Court (Mahkamah Agung) decision that nullified the Perpres 82/2018 about the price hike.
 The Perpres 64/2020 itself was signed amid the COVID-19 pandemic that had caused hardship among the population.
 His former deputy mayor of Surakarta, F. X. Hadi Rudyatmo, also voiced similar concerns.

 Jokowi's presidency coincided with the 50th anniversary of the Indonesian mass killings of 1965–66 in 2015.
 A government-supported symposium to resolve human rights violations surrounding the event was held in 2016, but Jokowi said his government would not apologise to the victims of the mass purge.
 On LGBT rights, Jokowi stated that "there should be no discrimination against anyone", but added that "in terms of our beliefs, [the LGBT lifestyle] isn't allowed, Islam does not allow it."
 Under his presidency, the controversial transmigration program was cut once more, when in 2015, it was decided to end the migration program to the Papuan provinces.

 Following the July 2022 murder of Nofriansyah Yosua Hutabarat, an Indonesian police officer, there were allegations of police involvement in a cover-up.
 Police chief General Listyo Sigit Prabowo took over the investigation, forming a special team including members of the Human Rights Commission and Police Commissions.
 Jokowi was keen for the force to be open about what happens: "Open it as it is.
 No cover-up.
 Transparent.
-That’s it.
-This is important so that the people don’t have doubts over the incident that occurred.
+That's it.
+This is important so that the people don't have doubts over the incident that occurred.
 This is what has to be maintained.
 Public trust in the police must be maintained."
-In August 2022, Hutabarat's former boss, Inspector General Ferdy Sambo, head of internal affairs of the Indonesian National Police, along with three others, was charged with Hutabarat's murder.
+In August 2022, Hutabarat's former superior, Inspector General Ferdy Sambo, head of internal affairs of the Indonesian National Police, along with three others, was charged with Hutabarat's murder.